 Cold Chain and Refrigerated Cargo Logistics

-The most critical part of cold chain logistics is keeping items at the right temperature for the entire journey, from the manufacturer or point-of-origin to the final destination in a store or other facility.
+The most critical part of cold chain and frozen shipping logistics is keeping items at the right temperature for the entire journey, from the manufacturer or point-of-origin to the final destination in a store or other facility.
 This includes transportation time in trucks and any temporary storage along the way.

 Temperature-Controlled Trailers in Trucking